“One of the things we can do as artists is to be truthful about what the world holds.”

 The Great Jeff is a powerful look at the life of a troubled boy who finds his life spiraling out of control.

-Now available in paperback, this timely coming of age novel takes on the controversial issues of fracking and environmental protection.
+This timely coming of age novel takes on the controversial issues of fracking and environmental protection.

 Stay away from my woods.